You Can Fortify Your Own Foods

 Fortify Your Own Foods

-The growing list of the heart-healthy and brain-enhancing foods are more enticing than less fortified products.
-But do they really work?
+The growing list of heart-healthy and brain-enhancing foods are more enticing than less fortified products.
+But do they work?
 “We’re giving a lot of attention to Alzheimer’s and we’re all worried about cancer,” says Dr. Marc Siegel of New York University Hospital in New York City.

 “So as soon as we hear [about] something that may ward off cancer, we want it.
-But we have to be very careful, because these things have not been studied scientifically, and we must rely on true scientific research to tell us what’s good and what can really help us, and what dose can really help.”
+But we have to be very careful, because these things have not been studied scientifically, and we must rely on true scientific research to tell us what’s good and what can really help us, and what dose can help.”

 When considering whether to purchase prepackaged fortified foods, nutritionist Joy Bauer says consumers should first answer three questions: